-Your daughter or son will be learning to live independently.
+Your son or daughter will be learning to live independently.
 The key word here is learning.
 It’s likely the time will come when you get a call for money.
 You may get little or no notice, so it helps to be prepared.

 If your child needs a quick cash boost you can use mobile or online banking to transfer funds to them fast.

 Wondering how to send money?